Things I found in my locker:

 2 Spanish workbooks (I do not take Spanish)

 I can lose anything.
 So far, I have lost water bottles, shirts, pants, electronic devices (I am writing this from my mom’s computer, as I have lost mine), shoes, pets, and fidget spinners.
 Fidget spinners?
 Five of those.
-I also lose jackets; I have lost more jackets than my brother owns.
+I also lose jackets; I’ve lost more jackets than my brother owns.

 [adrotate banner=”98″]I claim that my locker is not messy, but “alternatively clean.”
 I have dozens of pencils hidden there, but I can never find one when I need one.
 In math, I asked a friend for a pencil so many times that he started putting a pencil on my desk beforehand.

 Humor aside, my messy school organization has affected my schoolwork.
 I constantly leave homework at home or can’t find it in the mess that I call my binder.
 Teachers don’t complain about my quality of work, but they do get frustrated by the fact that they can’t read it because a food stain is covering it up.
 I know I need to get organized, but it’s hard to maintain.
 These kinds of things are just harder for some people than others.

 But what I do know is—I can’t go on with this level of chaos.
 We disorganized students should be able to be ourselves and do what we want with our stuff within reason.
 But I think I need to clean my locker.